CNA-Tech/PKS-Ninja/Staging/LabGuides/NSX-Hard-Way/readme.md

  3.4 Resize Controller

-_(Note: Confirm that step 3.3 has completed before proceeding to step 3.4.
+_NOTE: Confirm that step 3.3 has completed before proceeding to step 3.4.
 This step is for lab resource efficiency only.
 We are resizing the Controller VM to be the equivelant of a Small factor.
-This is only applicable for a lab environment.)_
+This is only applicable for a lab environment._

 - Login to the vCenter web client with Windows authentication
 - Shutdown the **nsxc-01a** VM